Theory of quantum system certification: a tutorial: Introduction

-The tutorial is split up in two major subsequent parts: The first part focusing on certification protocols for \emph{quantum states}, Section~\ref{sec:states}, and the second part focusing on certification protocols for \emph{quantum processes}, Section~\ref{sec:processes}.
-Furthermore, the tutorial consists of two different types of chapters: Chapters that introduce the \emph{mathematical preliminaries}, and chapters that present and analyse the \emph{certification protocols}.
-We try to bring these two types of chapters in an dialogue that goes back and forth between providing the motivation and tools for understanding the mathematical framework and protocols.
+The tutorial is divided into two major subsequent parts: the first part focusing on certification protocols for \emph{quantum states}, Section~\ref{sec:states}, and the second part focusing on certification protocols for \emph{quantum processes}, Section~\ref{sec:processes}.
+Furthermore, the tutorial consists of two different types of chapters: chapters that introduce the \emph{mathematical preliminaries}, and chapters that present and analyze the \emph{certification protocols}.
+We try to bring these two types of chapters in a dialog that goes back and forth between providing the motivation and tools for understanding the mathematical framework and protocols.
 The chapters on certification protocols conclude with suggestions for further reading on variants and extensions of the protocol and its theoretical analysis.

-We would like to highlight that the mathematical methods are core foundations of the broad field of theoretical quantum information and are by far not limited to quantum certification or even quantum characterisation in their applications.
+We would like to highlight that the mathematical methods are core foundations of the broad field of theoretical quantum information and are by far not limited to quantum certification or even quantum characterization in their applications.
 Quite on the contrary, we expect the mathematical introductory chapters to serve as a valuable resource for students and researches working on quantum information in general.
 At the same time experts in quantum information mainly interested in the presented certification methods might want to simply skip the mathematical introductory chapters.
-They can conveniently find the protocol chapters in the table of content by looking out for chapter titles that are typeset in italic font.
+They can conveniently find the protocol chapters in the table of contents by looking out for chapter titles that are typeset in italic font.